Find out more about

 As they approach their final years of education, each student is carefully guided in choosing the pathway that will best serve their long-term goals — a choice that is ideally made before the end of Grade 10.

-All students are given an advisor who, together with subject teachers, the Director of Secondary Studies, the College Counseling department and the other student support networks at Chadwick, will track student progress throughout Grades 11 and 12.
+All students are given an advisor who, together with subject teachers, the DP coordinator, the College Counseling department and the other student support networks at Chadwick, will track student progress throughout Grades 11 and 12.

 In Chadwick's Upper School Grades 11 and 12, students have three diploma pathway options: